FredrikNymoen/iHost/README.md

 cd iHost
 git clone https://git.gvk.idi.ntnu.no/course/prog2007/prog2007-2025-workspace/ervin/ihost.git
 ```
+2. Open the paste.iik.ntnu link found under our repository link in our Inspera delivery.
+(Encrypted and paassword protected, password is with the link in Inspera)
+3. Download the google-services.json file from the paste.iik.ntnu link and place it under the frontend/app/ directory in the iHost directory.
-2. Download Android Studios from https://developer.android.com/studio
+4. Download Android Studios from https://developer.android.com/studio
-3. Open the FRONTEND folder in Android Studios and let the gradle project sync.
+5. Open the FRONTEND folder in Android Studios and let the gradle project sync.
-4. Open the local.properties under Gradle Scripts
+6. Open the local.properties under Gradle Scripts
 ![local.properties](docs/frontEndLocalProps.png)
-5. Enter BASE_URL=http://10.212.169.33:8080/ in local.properties
+7. Enter BASE_URL=http://10.212.169.33:8080/ in local.properties
-6. Select Device Manager on the right hand side, click "+", select "Create a Virtual Device", select f.ex "Medium Phone".
+8. Select Device Manager on the right hand side, click "+", select "Create a Virtual Device", select f.ex "Medium Phone".
-7. Select the Device and run "app" to start iHost. <br>
+9. Select the Device and run "app" to start iHost. <br>
 ![Run App](docs/RunApp.png)

 ## Features